gkide/xmake/docs/help.md

 - `INSTALL_CMD`, The prebuild binary install commands
 - `VERSION`, The prebuild binary version
 - `SHA256`, The prebuild binary SHA256 for tarball checking

+## XmakeDownloadFile

+Download file and do SHA256 checking.

+- `URL`, The file URL to download
+- `SHA256`, The file SHA256 for checking
+- `OUTPUT`, The full file path to download

+## XmakeDownloadExtract

+Download tarball and extract.

+- `TARGET`, The tarball name
+- `URL`, The tarball file URL to download
+- `EXPECTED_SHA256`, The tarball file SHA256 for checking
+- `DOWNLOAD_TO`, The full path to save the download tarball
+- `EXTRACT_TO`, The full path to extract the tarball to

 ## XmakeCCRLcovHtml